Top 5 Ways Unique Business Ideas Can Go Wrong And What To Do About It.

 Be realistic.
 Hell yeah we strive to go large, but viral isn’t a guarantee anyone can give unless you’ve got so much $ that it’s viral because you put it everywhere.
 We’re not the media or the marketing, we’re the idea itself.
 Be prepared to spend some money and time on effective execution, giving a good idea the best chance it has to succeed.
 We have many production partners that are truly incredible at this.
 If going in you can’t afford us or anything more than the cheapest execution, or to spend time on it – we recommend getting help with marketing first so you can build a database and get some money flowing in the door.
 Then we’re here to take a good thing and make it magic.

 This is an easy one but it does happen.
 It’s most commonly because insufficient information has been provided about the target market or business capabilities.

 We work with you to extract as much information as we can and we do know what questions to ask every step of the way.
 It helps us a lot if you can provide us with as much information as you can that may be relevant, answer all our questions properly and give us adequate time to research.
-Also consider paying for our full suite of services so we can learn your business to this greater depth.
+Also consider paying for our full Business Concept Development so we can learn your business to this greater depth.

 Customers aren’t interested in the idea